Investing tips to help you get started

 - Capital appreciation: Increase in the market price or value of an investment.

-- Risk tolerance: The level or amount of risk an investor is willing to take in regard to decrease in value of their investments.
+- Risk tolerance: The level or amount of risk an investor is willing to take in regard to the decrease in value of their investments.

 These are just a few ideas – there are plenty of words to familiarize yourself with!
 Make a list of definitions to keep yourself on top of verbiage in the investment world.

+We hope our investing tips prove to be useful.
 Talk to professional investors or investment bankers.
 They’ll have the experience and knowledge to help you answer any questions or explain processes that you don’t understand.
 You might also want to talk to the people around you – family, friends, coworkers – to learn about their investment experiences to see what advice they might have to offer you.

 Diversify Your Investments